edwardsmith999/TTCF4LAMMPS/README.md

     fix                4 uppersites setforce 0.0 0.0 0.0
     fix                5 lowersites setforce 0.0 0.0 0.0

-The real particles are then tethered harmonically to these sites
+The real wall particles are then tethered harmonically to these sites

     bond_style       harmonic
     bond_coeff       1 150.0 0.0
     create_bonds     many lowersites lower 1 0.0 0.0001
     create_bonds     many uppersites upper 1 0.0 0.0001

-The sites themselves are given a motion and drag the particles.
+The sites themselves are given a motion and so drag the particles.

     velocity	    uppersites set ${srate} 0.0 0.0 units box velocity	    lowersites set -${srate} 0.0 0.0 units box

+Note that the wall particle themselves are not given any velocity.

 Quickstart
 ===========